Skip to main content

 This guide includes the protection options available, how to set up NDA protection, how to access NDAs, and how to change your NDA settings.

-You can configure three options for your Shared Profile:
+You can configure three options:

 • Enable or disable request-based access protection, which requires an organizational account to request access before they can view any documents.